Flutter vs Nativescript: Everything You Need To Know in 2022

 It directly integrates unit testing into the default CLI to support testing tools such as Mocha, Jasmine, and QUnit.

-FAQ’s of Flutter vs Nativescript
+FAQs of Flutter vs Nativescript

-Both are good frameworks to develop the app.
+Given that both are good frameworks to develop the app.
 However, some people predict that Flutter is the right platform that will rule the industry in the upcoming years.

 Obviously, the success of the frameworks depends on the needs of the apps and the convenience of the app developer.

-When you are working, analyze and choose the platform which is best for your project.
+Being that when you are working, analyze and choose the platform which is best for your project.

 Here’s a list of frameworks that will help your app work smoothly: